-6.3 GENERAL MANAGEMENT COMMITTEES
+6.3 GENERAL MANAGEMENT AND TOP MANAGEMENT COMMITTEES

 As provided for in "Chapter VI - General Management", Articles 19 and 20 of BNA's Charter, management of the Bank shall be exercised through the General Manager assisted by a Managerial Committee made up by the Deputy General Managers.
 In addition, it is considered essential the close and permanent cooperation between General Management and responsible officers of the Institution, applying mechanisms that allow development of activities in a highly efficient manner, in order for the Institution to achieve its objectives effectively and accurately.
-Purposes of the General Management Committee, the Enhanced General Management Committee, and the Incentives to Personnel Committee are described below.
+Purposes of the Committees are described below.